Polly Pattullo: Early years and education

+Career

 Writing and activism

 She worked as a journalist for many years, predominantly as an editor on British magazines and newspapers, including The Observer and The Guardian.
 Her first two books focused on the role of women in employment and politics: Women at Work, co-written with Lindsay Mackie (1978), and Power and Prejudice: Women and Politics, with Anna Coote as co-author (1990).
 In 1983 she wrote a pamphlet for the NCCL Rights for Women Unit, entitled Judging Women: A Study of Attitudes That Rule Our Legal System (illustrated by Ros Asquith), which, as described by the reviewer for The Observer, "presents a battery of cases to illustrate ... the questionable relationship between the British judiciary and legal profession and the women with whom they deal – whether as complainants, defendants, victims of crime, or lawyers themselves."

 Pattullo also worked for the monthly political/economic journal Caribbean Insight, which involved her travelling for the first time to the Caribbean.
 This eventually led to her 1996 book, Last Resorts: The Cost of Tourism in the Caribbean, a critical assessment of the impact of the Caribbean tourism industry on the region, and a 2000 book about the Montserrat volcano crisis, Fire from the Mountain.
 Reviewing the latter in the Times Higher Education, James Ferguson stated: "Polly Pattullo's lucid account makes clear the Montserrat volcano affair cast unexpected light into one of the dustier recesses of British foreign policy....
 Pattullo tells this story of separation and loss with an admirable blend of political objectivity and personal sympathy."

 Pattullo's particular connection with Dominica goes back to her first trip there in 1984, when she did interviews with the writer Phyllis Shand Allfrey as well as with the then Prime Minister Eugenia Charles for The Observer Magazine.
 From 1988 to 1990, Pattullo ran Traveller's Tree, an initiative that organised ecotourism tours of Dominica, and in 1998 she undertook a round-island walk, completing it in 14 days.
 She now lives for several months of the year in Dominica.
 Her book The Ethical Travel Guide was first published in 2006; in addition, she has undertaken research for the NGO Tourism Concern.
 Pattullo also has qualifications as a teacher in adult literacy and has written about adult learning in the Caribbean.

 In 2022, Pattullo was elected an Honorary Fellow of the Royal Society of Literature.